-If MelaFind[®] is approved by the FDA, it may be approved only for narrow indications.
+If MelaFind® is approved by the FDA, it may be approved only for narrow indications.

-Even if approved, MelaFind[®] may not be approved for the indications that are necessary or desirable for successful commercialization.
+Even if approved, MelaFind® may not be approved for the indications that are necessary or desirable for successful commercialization.
 Our preference is to obtain a broad indication for use in assisting in the diagnosis of almost all pigmented melanomas (other than those on palms, soles of the feet, in or near the eye, and inaccessible areas such as the edge of the nose).
-The final MelaFind[®] lesion classifier may be able to identify the maximum number of types of melanoma possible.
+The final MelaFind® lesion classifier may be able to identify the maximum number of types of melanoma possible.
 The indications for use must specify those lesion types for which the classifier has not been trained.
 Approximately five percent of melanoma lesions may be amelanotic, meaning they are not pigmented.
-These lesions cannot be differentiated by MelaFind[®], which will be restricted to pigmented lesions.
-Approximately ten percent of pigmented melanoma lesions are not sufficiently well-represented in the MelaFind[®] training database, the classifier may not differentiate nodular melanomas from non-melanomas with sufficient sensitivity and specificity.
-If we restrict the indications for use of MelaFind[®] by physicians may be adversely affected.
+These lesions cannot be differentiated by MelaFind®, which will be restricted to pigmented lesions.
+Approximately ten percent of pigmented melanoma lesions are nodular, a type of melanoma that is often missed by dermatologists in early stages.
+If nodular melanoma lesions are not sufficiently well-represented in the MelaFind® training database, the classifier may not differentiate nodular melanomas from non-melanomas with sufficient sensitivity and specificity.
+If we restrict the indications for use of MelaFind® to exclude certain melanoma lesion types, in addition to the other restrictions, then the size of the market for MelaFind® and the rate of acceptance of MelaFind® by physicians may be adversely affected.

-If we wish to modify MelaFind[®] after receiving FDA approval, including changes in indications or other modifications that could affect safety and effectiveness, additional approvals could be required from the FDA.
+If we wish to modify MelaFind® after receiving FDA approval, including changes in indications or other modifications that could affect safety and effectiveness, additional approvals could be required from the FDA.
 We may be required to submit extensive pre-clinical and clinical data, depending on the nature of the changes.
-Any request by the FDA for additional data, or any requirement by the FDA that we conduct additional clinical studies, could delay the commercialization of MelaFind[®] and require us to make substantial additional research, development and other expenditures.
-We may not obtain the necessary regulatory approvals to market MelaFind[®] in the US or anywhere else.
-Any delay in, or failure to receive or maintain, approval for MelaFind[®] could prevent us from generating revenue or achieving profitability, and our business, financial condition, and results of operations would be materially adversely affected.
+Any request by the FDA for additional data, or any requirement by the FDA that we conduct additional clinical studies, could delay the commercialization of MelaFind® and require us to make substantial additional research, development and other expenditures.
+We may not obtain the necessary regulatory approvals to market MelaFind® in the US or anywhere else.
+Any delay in, or failure to receive or maintain, approval for MelaFind® could prevent us from generating revenue or achieving profitability, and our business, financial condition, and results of operations would be materially adversely affected.

-MelaFind[®] may not be commercially viable if we fail to obtain an adequate level of reimbursement by Medicare and other third party payors.
-The markets for MelaFind[®] may also be limited by the indications for which its use may be reimbursed.
+MelaFind® may not be commercially viable if we fail to obtain an adequate level of reimbursement by Medicare and other third party payors.
+The markets for MelaFind® may also be limited by the indications for which its use may be reimbursed.